-You need to have an existing repo that is followed by CircleCI (in our example it’s named TestRepo):
+An existing repo that is followed by CircleCI (in our example, it’s named TestRepo):

 - Setup global configuration in your CircleCI project